Shresth-Deorari/December_Leetcode_Daily_Solutions_2024/README.md

 Since this repository contains only the function implementations, you can copy the relevant function into the LeetCode online editor to test it.

-For example, if you want to use the solution for the daily problem asked on November 1, 2024, copy the contents of `December_1.cpp` into the LeetCode editor.
+For example, if you want to use the solution for the daily problem asked on December 1, 2024, copy the contents of `December_1.cpp` into the LeetCode editor.

 ## Contact